 1) Believing Mormons and apologists who attack me because I sometimes criticize the church.
 The Church of Scientology refers to this approach of attacking critics as being “Fair Gamed.”

 2) Other Ex-Mormons (often former friends) who attack me for whatever reason.
 Sometimes it’s personality differences.
 Sometimes it’s jealousy.
 Sometimes it’s a way for them to get cheap attention once they start slipping into irrelevance.
 Sometimes I have literally no clue as to why they attack me.

 Anyway, occasionally but reliably over the years (and oddly usually around the holidays), a coordinated group of attackers will try to soil my reputation on the Internet with lies and misinformation.
 I’ve been accused of harming women and children.
 I’ve been accused of breaking up families.
-I’ve been accused of getting rich off of the podcast.
+I’ve been accused of becoming wealthy off of the podcast.
 I’ve been accused of not being financially transparent with the podcast.

 Literally NONE of these accusations are true.
 I’ve never harassed or abused anyone.
 Ever.
 We’re not wealthy, and in fact are still paying off debts connected to my work with the podcast.
 We will NEVER recoup the money we lost leaving Microsoft and MIT spending 9 years in graduate school (and we’re at peace with that).
 We have ALWAYS been financially transparent in the OSF.
 Etc. Etc.

-It sucks, but I’ve come to accept this reality as part of the job.
+Being “Fair Gamed” sucks, but I’ve come to accept this reality as part of the job.
 Critics of high demand religions are regularly smeared.
 Just ask Leah Remini.
 There’s literally no way to stop it.

 I used to feel the urgency to respond publicly to the smears, but such responses are usually unwise, since my public responses then help to advertise the smears, which literally never stop.
 If I were to respond to every smear it would become a full time job, it would drain me of all my emotional energy, and I would never create anything meaningful.
 Responses also reward those who lie/smear with the attention they crave.